Antipurity/conceptual/README.md

 view⦇1+2⦈ // 3
 ```

-Pre-defined precedence rules exist to shorten the most likely programs by hopefully eliminating most need for brackets, increasing convenience, readability, and familiarity.
-(Equivalent programs can easily be expressed in terms of simpler parsing rules if needed.)

-Whitespace does not determine precedence (`1+2 * 3` is the same as `1+2*3` and `1 + (2*3)`) (except when it explicitly does); the used operators do.

-`•` is the first of these groups (where a name means to apply the group lower):
+Any valid program (sequence of characters) is recursively composed of matched  parsing rules, stacked within each other; a good visual representation is that of boxes drawn around each match, outlining program structure.

+One way or another, programmers have to form a mental model of the syntax of the programming language they write in.
+Here is one for this language of concepts (`•` is the first of these items, and a label is the next item):

 - Strings.
 Numbers.
 Identifiers.
+(Should be the last.)
 Single-argument (unary) (RtL) (the specific order of application does not matter):

   - Bracketed: sequence `(•)`, collection `{•}`; first `⟦•⟧`/`[|•|]`, last `⦇•⦈`/`(|•|)`, many `⦃•⦄`/`{|•|}`. (`⦇1+2⦈ * 3`)